CruxConnect/crux-docs/_tools/get_discovery_participation.md

 : (string) The Universal Unique Identifier for the Discovery Catalog.
 Required if participation is true.
 Empty/Ignored if not participating.

 date_joined
-: (string) Most recent date supplier made themselves visible in the discovery catalog
+: (string) Most recent date supplier was made visible in the discovery catalog

 requested_by
 : (object) Person Object for supplier employee who requested the supplier's visibility in the Discovery Marketplace.